stanford-ssi/samwise-adcs-flight/README.md

 cd build
 ```

-Run `cmake` (Note: this is usually only necessary if you have added, moved, or deleted files):
+Run `cmake` with your desired build mode (Note: this is usually only necessary if you have added, moved, or deleted files):
 ```
-cmake ..
+cmake ..  # FLIGHT mode (default)
 ```

 Make the project: